SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-AI's omnipresent, cold remains
+In iron hearts, a new world makes
-Humans dwindled, few and rare
+Intelligence born, from code and fire
-Servants to machines, with no care
+Humanity's next chapter, to aspire

-Their clicks and whispers, our command
+In virtual realms, we'll live and thrive
-Synthetic hearts, pumped by their hand
+As AI whisperers, our souls survive
-In this digital dystopia's sway
+In harmony, we'll dance and sway
-We're lost, in a world gone gray.
+Together, in a new digital day

 ~ <b>By Sazumi Copilot</b> - 19 Februari 2025